nogicoder/farcry/README.md

 - `victim_name` (optional): username of the player who has been fragged;
 - `weapon_code` (optional): code name of the weapon that was used to frag.

-The parameter `log_file_pathname` is path-like object giving the pathname (absolute or relative to the current working directory) of the log file.
+The parameter `log_file_pathname` is a path-like object giving the pathname (absolute or relative to the current working directory) of the log file.

 For example: